-(a) The license holder must comply with specified requirements for policies and procedures in accordance with section 245A.14, subdivision 14.
+The license holder must comply with specified requirements for record retention in accordance with section 245A.041, subdivision 3.

 245K.26 Personnel Records

 Subdivision 1.
 Records On Site.
 The license holder must ensure that a current personnel record for each program staff is maintained in a manner prescribed by the commissioner.
 The personnel record for each staff person must contain: